TulshiDas39/gomokuAI/README.md

 #download zip and extract, then move the project folder(gomokuAI) to your working directory. run the Main.java file.
 Thats all.
 #If you are happy please give me a star.
 #Thanks.

+Thanks to Uddip Acharjee for making a beutiful User Interface and Maloy Kanti Sarkar for making a strong evaluation function and bug fixing